You can monitor the health, capacity, and performance of your compute virtual machine (VM) instances by using metrics, alarms, and notifications.

 The instance_accessibility_status metric doesn't determine or report the specific reason for the instance's unresponsiveness.
 The ARP test provides no insight into the possible issues with the instance's OS.

-To monitor resources, you must have the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
+To monitor resources, you must be granted the required type of access in a policy written by an administrator, whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 The policy must give you access to the monitoring services as well as the resources being monitored.
-If you try to perform an action and get a message that you don't have permission or are unauthorized, confirm with your administrator the type of access you have and which compartment you should work in.
-For more information about user authorizations for monitoring, see IAM Policies (Monitoring).
+If you try to perform an action and get a message that you don't have permission or are unauthorized, contact the administrator to find out what type of access you were granted and which compartment you need to work in.
+For more information about user authorizations for monitoring, see IAM Policies.

-The metric listed in the following table is automatically available for your instances.
+The metrics listed in the following table is automatically available for your instances.
 You do not need to enable monitoring on the instance to get these metrics.

 You also can use the Monitoring service to create custom queries.